Hustopeče: Sport

 Each year, Hustopeče is host to the world's best high jumpers competing in the Moravia High Jump Tour.

 Sights

-The main landmark is the Gothic parish Church of Saints Wenceslaus and Agnes of Bohemia.
+The main landmark of Hustopeče is the Church of Saints Wenceslaus and Agnes of Bohemia.
 The original Church of St. Wenceslaus was built in the early 14th century.
 Though renovated several times, its steeple collapsed in 1961 and damaged the church's structure greatly.
 Despite efforts to preserve the valuable remaining part, it was decided to demolish the entire building.
 The new modern church was built on the site of the old one in 1994 and consecrated to Saints Wenceslaus and Agnes of Bohemia.
 The new church has a 52 m high steeple.

 The second landmark of the town square is the town hall.
-The Neorenaissance building comes from 1906.
+This Neo-Renaissance building dates from 1906.